Skip to main content

 • No tenant-specific configuration: Configuration is cluster-wide, not per tenant.
 Payloads include tenantId for downstream handling.

-• Restart required: Configuration changes take effect only after a cluster restart.
+• Restart required: Changes made through Unified Configuration take effect only after a cluster restart.
+This limitation does not apply when you manage listeners through the Orchestration Cluster API.

 See also